alextok/dbsc-discussions/README.md

 - Producing signatures with the binding key
 - Cleanup of the binding key and its artifacts (when the user clears the browser session or the key is unused for a long time)

-From deployment point of view there are two types of local key helpers: well-known and third party.
+From the deployment point of view there are two types of local key helpers: _well-known_ and _third party_.

-Well-known local key helpers come with either OS or built into the browser.
-It assumed that well-known key helpers are trusted and enabled by default in a browser.
+_Well-known local key helpers_ come with either OS or built into the browser.
+It assumed that well-known key helpers are **trusted and enabled by default** in a browser.
 A browser knows how to activate a well-known key helper.

 A third party local key helper has a special deployment mechanism.